Value & Pitfalls Of Low Trailer Deck Height

 - Ground clearance for handling obstacles when driving.
 Not so much on the highway, though that is sometimes a factor, but more when maneuvering the trailer.
 Things on the ground can hit the underside.
 This is especially true when maneuvering on uneven ground where the approach and exit angles also play a role.

 - Anytime you need to get under the trailer, a low deck makes it harder.
 If the spare tire is stored under, for example.
-If there are wiring issues or (for some types) plumbing issues.
+If there are wiring issues or (for some types of trailers) plumbing issues.

 - Deck-Over style trailers have a full width deck, and by nature, they have higher decks.
 So, for a low deck you probably have to deal with wheel wells or a narrower trailer bed.